maarky/jwt/README.md

 =======

 A JSON Web Token, or JWT (pronounced "jot"), is a means of authentication.
 It allows a requester to create their own authentication token that can be validated by the recipient.
-For details go [here](https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html).
+For details go [here](https://jwt.io/introduction/).

+This implementation only supports HMAC secrets.
+It does not support RSA public and private keys.

 About JWTs
 ----------